rotsee/protokollen/README.md

  * The Python Imaging Library, PIL (tested with version 2.3)
  * GhostScript (tested with version 9.10)

 These scripts have been tested under Ubuntu 14.04 and Debian 7.
-Making them run under Windows would probably require some extra hacking.

 Installation
 ============